-We believe Parliament should be accessible to everyone.
-We are widening access by offering 9 month paid placements to people who have the skills, passion and potential to work here but don’t have access to the traditional routes in.
+The Speaker’s Parliamentary Placement Scheme believes Parliament should be accessible to everyone.
+It is widening access by offering a 9-month paid placement to people who have the skills, passion and potential to work there but don’t have access to the traditional routes in.

 Job details can be found at the link at the bottom of this page.

 Information about the recruitment process can be found opposite.

 Deadline extended to 5th April 2019

 Step Screening and telephone interviews: Weeks commencing 22nd & 29th April 2019

 1st round interviews at House of Commons: Weeks commencing 20th and 27th May 2019

 Final Stage interviews with MP: Weeks Commencing 10th and 17th June 2019